KhushiKalwani24/Blood_Pressure_using_ml/README.md

-🩺 Blood Pressure Prediction using Machine Learning
+🩺 Blood Pressure Prediction using Machine Learning\n
 📌 Overview

 High blood pressure (Hypertension) is one of the leading causes of heart diseases and strokes worldwide.
 Early prediction and monitoring can significantly reduce health risks.